The Gender Spectrum Collection by Broadly

 Rather than referring to immediate family members as "mother" and "father," or "son" and "daughter," you can use these gender-neutral alternatives.
 There's no love lost in removing gender from the equation with this one.

-A "datemate" is a great way to refer to someone who you're dating or getting to know.
-Your datemate can surely be promoted to "partner" or "significant other" but the phrase is one way to keep things light for now.
+A partner is a great way to refer to someone who you're dating or getting to know.

 It's customary to use the labels "grandmother" and "grandfather" to describe our parent's parents, but it isn't inclusive of our gender-neutral elders.
 Update the terms with the alternative, "grandy," which is arguably much cuter, anyway.